Get up to $1,000 towards the cost of workplace health and safety items.

 Proof you purchased eligible safety item/s

-To prove you have purchased eligible safety item/s, attach the invoice and proof of payment to your application.
-Proof of payment must be a bank statement, bank transaction or Eftpos receipt showing payment has been made.
+To prove you have purchased eligible safety item/s, attach the invoice/receipts and proof of payment to your application.

-Invoices and receipts must show:
+Invoices must show:

 - the supplier’s name and ABN